 Instructions

-• In a large bowl, mix together the grated onion, nutritional yeast, salt, garlic powder, and flour until well combined.
+• In a large bowl, mix together the grated onion, nutritional yeast, salt, granulated garlic, and flour until well combined.
 Add the meat, stirring until well combined (clean hands work best), being careful not to overmix.

 • Using a heaping tablespoon, roll the mixture into balls.
 Place each on a rimmed baking baking sheet and drizzle with 1 tablespoon olive oil.